m11toh/alx-zero_day/README.md

-learning is cool and goog
+learning is cool and good